Yu-w/WYMaterialButton/README.md

 ## Specification
 * For most cases, ``Material Color`` is the only property you need to set.
 Leave others as default.

-* With ``Auto Setup Color`` enabled defautly, WYMaterialButton would set background of the button same as the ''materialColor'', and set the text color to corresponding contrast color for maximing convenience for developers.
-If you wish the highest customization, just disable ``Auto Setup Color`` and set up the button as usual and won't hurt material effects.

 * With ``Touch Location Enable`` enabled defautly, WYMaterialButton would track your touch location and generate a ripple animation upon that.
 You can disable to center the ripple effect on the button.

 * ``Material Effect Percent`` speicifies what percentage of area of the button will have material effect when being pressing.
 It default to 0.8.